mgutt/docker-apachewebdav/README.md

 Specifying `USERNAME` and `PASSWORD` only supports a single user.
 If you want to have lots of different logins for various users, bind mount your own file to `/user.passwd` and the container will use that instead.

-If using `Basic` authentication, run the following commands:
+If using `Basic` authentication, run the following commands through the Containers Console:

 ```
 touch user.passwd